cmaloney/orly/README.md

 ## Building Orly

 Requires the latest versions of the gcc and clang/LLVM compilers.
-Prior to building Orly, you **must** have applied our patches to the compilers and standard library.

-See docs/build.md for precise instructions
+We're currently using: gcc (Ubuntu 4.9-20140406-1ubuntu1) 4.9.0 20140405 (experimental) [trunk revision 209157]

 ## Contributing to Orly